Coffee: Consumption

+An April 2024, National Coffee Association survey indicated that coffee consumption in the U.S. reached a 20-year high, with 67% of U.S. adults reporting drinking coffee in the past day.
+This is a significant increase compared to 2004 when fewer than half of U.S. adults reported coffee consumption in the past day.
+Drip coffee remains the most popular brewing method, but espresso-based beverages, particularly lattes, espresso shots, and cappuccinos, gained popularity.

 Economic impacts

 Market volatility, and thus increased returns, during 1830 encouraged Brazilian entrepreneurs to shift their attention from gold to coffee, a crop hitherto reserved for local consumption.
 Concurrent with this shift was the commissioning of vital infrastructures, including approximately 7000 km of railroads between 1860 and 1885.
 The creation of these railways enabled the importation of workers, to meet the enormous need for labor.
-This development primarily affected the State of Rio de Janeiro, as well as the Southern States of Brazil, most notably São Paulo, due to its favorable climate, soils, and terrain.
+This development primarily affected the State of Rio de Janeiro, as well as the southern states of Brazil, most notably São Paulo, due to its favorable climate, soils, and terrain.

-Coffee production attracted immigrants in search of better economic opportunities in the early 1900s.
+Coffee production attracted immigrants in search of better economic opportunities in the early 20th century.
 Mainly, these were Portuguese, Italian, Spanish, German, and Japanese nationals.
 For instance, São Paulo received approximately 733,000 immigrants in the decade preceding 1900, whilst only receiving approximately 201,000 immigrants in the six years to 1890.
 The production yield of coffee increases.
 In 1880, São Paulo produced 1.2 million bags (25% of total production), in 1888 2.6 million (40%), and in 1902 8 million bags (60%).
 Coffee is then 63% of the country's exports.
 The gains made by this trade allow sustained economic growth in the country.
 The four years between planting a coffee and the first harvest extend seasonal variations in the price of coffee.
-The Brazilian Government is thus forced, to some extent, to keep strong price subsidies during production periods.
+The Brazilian government is thus forced, to some extent, to keep strong price subsidies during production periods.